zeek/zeek/script-reference/types.rst

       An opqaue type for creating and using paraglob data structures inside of Zeek.
 A paraglob is a data structure for fast string matching against a large set of glob style patterns.
 It can be loaded with a vector of patterns, and then queried with input strings.
+Note that these patterns are just strings, and not the pattern type built in to Zeek.
 For a query it returns all of the patterns that it contains matching that input string.

       Paraglobs offer significant performance advantages over making a pass over a vector of patterns and checking each one.
 Note though that initializing a